Participation and ownershipRestrictions on foreign participation and investment

 If the party that gave the earnest defaults, the other party may deem the contract to be undone and retain the earnest.
 On the other hand, if the party who received the earnest fails to perform, the party who gave the earnest may consider the contract to be undone and demand the return of the earnest in double.

-Financiers may require a parent guarantee, in order to give evidence that the owner is committed to the project, including with respect to construction, completion and operation, as applicable.Financing of construction with a mortgage
+Financiers may require a parent guarantee to give evidence that the owner is committed to the project, including with respect to construction, completion and operation, as applicable.Financing of construction with a mortgage

 Can the builder or buyer create and register a mortgage over the vessel under construction to secure construction financing?

 It is possible to register a Brazilian mortgage over a vessel under construction in favour of the builder or the lender.
-In order to be valid against third parties, title and security interests over Brazilian vessels must be registered with the Maritime Court.
+To be valid against third parties, title and security interests over Brazilian vessels must be registered with the Maritime Court.
 Mortgages over vessels will be governed by the laws of the country of the flag that the vessel is flying.

-Mortgages over Brazilian vessels are made by public deed, governed by Brazilian law and expressly indicate the following in order to be effective:
+Mortgages over Brazilian vessels are made by public deed, governed by Brazilian law and expressly indicate the following to be effective: